All Episodes

 On the face of the dossier, it appears Mr. Steele gathered much of his information from Russian government sources inside of Russia.

-And according to the law firm Perkins Coy, Mr. Steele's dossier-related efforts were funded through Fusion GPS by the law firm on behalf of the DNC in the Clinton campaign.
+And according to the law firm Perkins Coy, Mr. Steele's dossier-related efforts were funded through Fusion GPS by the law firm on behalf of the DNC and the Clinton campaign.

 So they're paying, and it was unverified.

-Now we also learn in this new memo that is released today that it appears that in litigation that Mr. Steele was involved in in Great Britain that either he lied to the FBI or the British court on the classified documents reviewed by the committee containing materially false statements.
+Now, we also learn in this new memo that is released today that it appears in litigation that Mr. Steele was involved in in Great Britain that either he lied to the FBI or the British court on the classified documents reviewed by the committee containing materially false statements.

-In response to the committee's inquiries, the chairman and ranking member received a briefing uh from then FBI director James Comey.
+In response to the committee's inquiries, the chairman and ranking member received a briefing from then FBI Director James Comey.

 Then they redacted it.